rahulrdhoka/qa_projects/README.md

 * Collaborated with business analysts, project managers, and other stakeholders to ensure that API testing aligned with project timelines and goals.
 * Provided feedback on API design and documentation, and suggested improvements to enhance API usability and functionality.

-**Project # 6: BRI API UP NX**
+**Project # 6: BRI API UP NX** <br>
 Freelance API Tester
 Client Confidential
 Role: Software Test Engineer
-Period: Nov 2019- March 2020
+Period: Nov 2019- March 2020 <br>
 Responsibilities:
-	Worked closely with developers and product owners to understand API requirements and design comprehensive test cases.
+*	Worked closely with developers and product owners to understand API requirements and design comprehensive test cases.
-	Developed and executed test plans and test cases for RESTful APIs and SOAP APIs.
+*	Developed and executed test plans and test cases for RESTful APIs and SOAP APIs.
-	Created and maintained automated test suites using Postman, SOAP UI, and Selenium.
+*	Created and maintained automated test suites using Postman, SOAP UI, and Selenium.
-	Performed functional, regression, and integration testing of APIs.
+*	Performed functional, regression, and integration testing of APIs.
-	Worked with cross-functional teams to identify and resolve defects.
+*	Worked with cross-functional teams to identify and resolve defects.
-	Conducted performance testing of APIs using Postman 	Contributed to the development and maintenance of CI/CD pipelines.
+*	Conducted performance testing of APIs using Postman
+*	Contributed to the development and maintenance of CI/CD pipelines.
-	Participated in daily stand-up meetings and sprint planning sessions.
+*	Participated in daily stand-up meetings and sprint planning sessions.
-	Mentored junior testers on best practices for API testing.
+*	Mentored junior testers on best practices for API testing.

-**Project # 5: ABR Crystal**
+**Project # 5: ABR Crystal** <br>
 Freelance Software Tester
 Client Confidential
 Role: Software Test Engineer
-Period: Dec 2017 – OCT 2019
+Period: Dec 2017 – OCT 2019 <br>
 Responsibilities:
 * Performed exploratory and scripted functional testing on mobile and desktop applications using manual testing.
 * Excelled in finding, documenting and reporting errors, feedbacks and other issues within mobile and desktop applications